isomerpages/ura-lkywcp/pages/faq.md

 #### **When will the results be announced?**

-The results of the 2020 Prize have been announced on 14 March 2022.
-Click [here](/resources/news/2022-press-release/) for more info.
-Please [subscribe to our newsletter](/subscribe/) to get our latest news in your inbox.
+The results of the 2024 Prize will be announced in March 2024.

 #### **Who will be invited to receive the award?**